-In the wild, hermit crabs are omnivorous and opportunistic scavengers.
-Hermit crabs do not hunt down live prey.
-Instead, they sustain themselves on what they can find.
-In captivity, you can tailor the diet of hermit crabs to ensure all nutritional needs are met.
+Hermit crabs are omnivorous, opportunistic scavengers that sustain themselves on what they can find.
+In captivity, you can tailor the diet of hermit crabs to ensure all their nutritional needs are met.

 Are Hermit Crabs Carnivores or Herbivores?

 One positive of scavenging is that hermit crabs are never short of options.
-As per the Journal of Experimental Marine Biology and Ecology, they rarely eat the same thing twice in any 24 hours.
+According to the Journal of Experimental Marine Biology and Ecology, hermit crabs seldom eat the same food twice in 24 hours.

-This means that hermit crabs fully embrace their omnivorous nature.
-No hermit crab will ever gorge exclusively on meat or plant-based matter.
-Dietary diversity is critical to keeping hermit crabs interested in food.
+So, hermit crabs fully embrace their omnivorous nature.
+No hermit crab will ever gorge exclusively on meat or plant-based matter because dietary diversity is crucial to keeping hermit crabs interested in food.

 How Do Hermit Crabs Eat?

-Hermit crabs rely upon their pincers, scientifically known as the chelipeds, to eat.
+Hermit crabs rely upon their pincers, known as the chelipeds, to eat.
 Healthy, intact hermit crabs have two chelipeds at the front of their body.
-These are often considered the foremost pair of legs on the anatomy of hermit crabs.
+These are considered the foremost pair of legs.

 In most cases, the right cheliped is larger and dominant.
-Hermit crabs use this pincer to pick up food and bring it toward their mouth.
-The smaller cheliped may then be used to guide the food into the mouth.
+Hermit crabs use this pincer to pick up food and bring it toward their mouth; the smaller cheliped guides food into the mouth.

-Hermit crabs do not have teeth, but small mouthparts.
-These are used to grind up any food until it small enough to swallow.
-This means that captive hermit crabs flourish when food is provided in small, bite-sized chunks.
+Hermit crabs don’t have teeth but small mouthparts.
+These are used to grind food until it’s small enough to swallow.
+So, hermit crabs flourish when food is provided in small, bite-sized chunks.

-This will also reduce food waste.
-As hermit crabs are small, they do not eat significant amounts.
-Most will be content to nibble until no longer hungry, then move on with their day.
-If a hermit crab is gorging on food, it is likely preparing to molt.
+Also, this will reduce food waste.
+As hermit crabs are small, they don’t eat significant amounts.
+Most hermit crabs will be content to nibble until they’re no longer hungry before moving on with their day.
+If a hermit crab is gorging on food, it’s likely preparing to molt.

 How Often Do Hermit Crabs Eat?

 Most hermit crabs will avoid this eventuality.
-Even if a hermit crab is scheduled to molt, and will be unable to scavenge for weeks, it will eat its shed exoskeleton.
+Even if a hermit crab is scheduled to molt and can’t scavenge for weeks, it’ll eat its shed exoskeleton.
 This provides all necessary calories and nutrients until it resurfaces to scavenge again.

-Just because hermit crabs can live without food, it doesn’t mean they should.
+Just because hermit crabs can live without food doesn’t mean they should.
 Like any animal, hunger impacts the behavior of hermit crabs.
-As per the Bulletin of Marine Science, ravenous crabs grow aggressive and cantankerous.
-This is especially likely if food is scarce.
+As per the Bulletin of Marine Science, ravenous hermit crabs grow aggressive and cantankerous, especially when food is scarce.

-In the wild, hermit crabs will typically eat once a day.
-They emerge once the sun goes down and look for nourishment.
-This should be replicated in captivity.
-Place food in a habitat just before dusk.
-This is when your hermit crabs will wake up, likely feeling hungry.
+Wild hermit crabs usually eat once a day, emerging once the sun goes down to look for nourishment.
+This should be replicated in captivity, so provide food before dusk because this is when hermit crabs will wake up, likely feeling hungry.

 What Do Wild Hermit Crabs Eat?

-This depends on whether the hermit crabs dwell primarily on land or in the ocean.
-Many wild species of hermit crabs are strictly aquatic.
-They will remain on the floor of the seabed, rarely surfacing.
-These hermit crabs sustain themselves on:
+This depends on whether the hermit crabs dwell primarily on land or the ocean.
+Many wild species are strictly aquatic, so they’ll remain on the seabed floor, rarely surfacing.

-Land hermit crabs, meanwhile, will not enter the water unless strictly necessary.
-Many species of fish and other marine lifeforms are natural predators of hermit crabs.
-A land-based crab cannot effectively defend itself from such foes.
+Land hermit crabs won’t enter the water unless necessary.
+Many species of fish and other marine lifeforms are natural predators of hermit crabs, and a land-based crab can’t defend itself from such foes.

-This means that terrestrial hermit crabs typically scavenge after sundown, seeking nourishment from:
+This means that terrestrial hermit crabs scavenge after sundown, seeking nourishment from:

-If you bring hermit crabs into your home, initially attempt to replicate a wild diet.
-This will help the hermit crabs adjust.
-Hermit crabs experience post-purchase syndrome.
-This is a period of intense stress caused by the transition from wild to captive life.
+If you bring hermit crabs into your home, attempt to replicate a wild diet to help the hermit crabs adjust.
+Hermit crabs can experience post-purchase syndrome.
+This period of intense stress is caused by the transition from wild to captive life.

 What Do Hermit Crabs Eat in Captivity?

 Many hermit crabs struggle with adaptation to life as a pet.
-Review this safe hermit crab foods list and provide a tasty, varied diet.
-This will improve their quality of life no end.
+Review this safe hermit crab foods list and provide a tasty, varied diet because this will improve their quality of life.

 Contents of an Aquarium

-As we mentioned previously, wild hermit crabs will sustain themselves on anything they find in their environment.
-This survival instinct is retained in captivity.
-Do not be surprised or alarmed if your hermit crabs eat wood, moss, algae, or corals in a tank.
+As mentioned, wild hermit crabs sustain themselves on anything they find in their environment, and this survival instinct is retained in captivity.
+So, don’t be surprised or alarmed if your hermit crabs eat wood, moss, algae, or corals in a tank.

-This is the reason why many people adopt marine hermit crabs.
-They act as janitors in a fish tank, preventing unsightly algae from overflowing.
-Land hermit crabs will also nibble on organic elements of their habitat.
+Marine hermit crabs act as janitors in a fish tank, preventing unsightly algae from overflowing.
+Land hermit crabs will also nibble on organic matter in their tank.

-Ensure that any wood you use in a habitat is sage for hermit crabs to consume.
-Regularly spot clean an aquarium, too.
-If hermit crabs get into the habit of eating their environment, they may consume deadly mold growths.
+Ensure that any wood you use in a habitat is safe for hermit crabs to consume, and regularly spot-clean an aquarium so that they don’t consume mold growths.

-The habitat of your hermit crab will likely become its very own ecosystem.
 Many different insects will make a home within the aquarium.
-While these will need to be purged by cleaning every couple of months, they serve a purpose in the meantime.
+While these must be purged by cleaning every couple of months, they serve their purpose in the interim.

-Hermit crabs are not natural hunters, but they will eat insects found in their habitat.
-This can be a great way for hermit crabs to supplement their diet.
-Captive crabs should not sustain themselves on insects alone, but they are an appealing side dish.
+Hermit crabs eat insects in their habitat.
+However, captive hermit crabs should not sustain themselves on insects alone, but they are an appealing side dish.

-If you keep aquatic hermit crabs, there is every chance they will share a tank with fish.
-In such an instance, you’ll find that your hermit crabs help themselves to leftover fish flakes.
-This is fine, provided the food is offered in moderation.
+If you keep aquatic hermit crabs, there’s every chance they’ll share a tank with fish.
+If so, you’ll find that hermit crabs help themselves to leftover fish flakes.

-Cuttlebone is the skeleton of the cuttlefish, a cephalopod that resembles a squid.
+Cuttlebone is the cuttlefish’s skeleton, a cephalopod resembling a squid.
 This skeleton is packed with calcium, making it ideal for hermit crabs.
-Unlike most foods, you can also provide cuttlebone constantly.
-Hermit crabs are unlikely to tire of this ingredient.
+Unlike most foods, you can provide cuttlebone constantly, as hermit crabs are unlikely to tire of this ingredient.

 Fresh Fruit and Vegetables

-You can offer leafy greens to hermit crabs, too.
-These are usually packed with calcium, so they’re a great addition to the diet.
+You can offer leafy greens, too.
+These are usually rich in calcium, so they’re a good addition to the diet.
 They lack any distinct scent, which means that hermit crabs may initially reject these foods.

 Meat and Fish

-This does not mean that hermit crabs are best served raw meat or fish.
-Always pick up the highest-quality products that you can.
-Check it has not been treated with any potentially harmful preservatives.
-Cook the meat thoroughly, allowing it to cool before serving.
+This doesn’t mean hermit crabs should be served raw meat or fish.
+Always get the highest-quality meats, and cook the meat thoroughly, allowing it to cool before serving.

-Go easy on the milk if offering oatmeal to hermit crabs, though.
-Lactose is often disagreeable to these animals.
+Go easy on the milk if offering oatmeal to hermit crabs because lactose is often difficult for them to digest.
 If you use oat-based milk for moisture, so much the better.

 Be mindful of how you cook eggs.
-Do not add anything that would appeal to the human palate, such as salt or pepper.
-The eggs themselves are more than enough to satisfy your hermit crabs.
+Don’t add anything appealing to the human palate, such as salt or pepper; eggs are more than enough to satisfy hermit crabs.

-Hermit crabs will also benefit from consuming eggshells.
-Grind these shells up into small pieces and mix them with scrambled eggs.
-This will provide a further source of calcium.
+Also, hermit crabs will benefit from consuming eggshells.
+Grind these shells into small pieces and mix them with scrambled eggs for additional calcium.

-Hermit crabs love seeds and nuts.
-Happily, these foods are also beneficial due to their high protein content.
-Hermit crabs also do not need to worry about the fat in nuts.
-This can benefit your pets, especially ahead of a molt.
+These foods are beneficial to hermit crabs due to their high protein content.
+Hermit crabs also don’t need to worry about the fat in nuts, which can benefit them, especially ahead of a molt.

-Crush nuts into a fine powder, or chop them small and serve in a bowl.
-Remember that hermit crabs do not have teeth, and nuts are tough.
-Any serving too large is a choking hazard.
-You could also popcorn to your hermit crabs.
-They will love you for it.
+Crush the nuts into a powder.
+Alternatively, chop them into small pieces and serve them in a bowl.
+Remember that hermit crabs do not have teeth, so any serving that’s too large is a choking hazard.

-The following are believed to be among the favorite nuts and seeds enjoyed by hermit crabs:
+The following are among the favorite nuts and seeds enjoyed by hermit crabs:

 Peanut Butter and Jam